Tenebrae: Twilight Of The Gods

 By August, Troglobytes was invited to the 2016 conference of the Global Top Round Accelerator Program at Cologne, Germany alongside nineteen other international game developers.

 The conference’s purpose was to pick ten finalists that would transition into the actual program; while Tenebrae failed to make it among these, the experience at Cologne marked the game’s first international event appearance.

 Attendances at Italian gaming festivals Modena Nerd and Game Over, Milano followed in the month of September, wherein a playable version of Tenebrae’s current build was shown off amid positive reception from both casual gamers and developers.
-Now, all gathered feedback is being evaluated and implemented towards a refined, publicly playable vertical slice of the game that will stay true to its conceptual core.
+With all gathered feedback evaluated and implemented towards a refined, publicly playable vertical slice, the game concluded its prototype phase in December, 2016.